Notable People

 That renaming was evidence that Friedman had changed the center of gravity.

-What began as campfire-adjacent musical innovation became part of the training infrastructure for progressive cantorial leadership.
+What began as campfire-adjacent musical change became part of the training infrastructure for progressive cantorial leadership.

 Her Jewish politics and personal life also mattered

-Friedman was not just a neutral provider of melody.
+Friedman was more than a neutral provider of melody.
 She was a feminist, a lesbian, and a public Jewish artist whose work made room for a different kind of religious voice.

 That mattered especially because so much of her music treated liturgy as emotionally available rather than rigidly inherited.
 Her influence helped many liberal Jews feel that prayer could include women's voices, contemporary feeling, and community participation without losing seriousness.